 The fisher is a carnivore that eats mice, snowshoe hares, birds, cats, poultry, shrews, porcupines, and squirrels.
 Even though they move on the ground most of the time, they are also an excellent climber.

-They migrate a considerable distance, sometimes up to 12,400 miles to journey between their feeding grounds and their breeding grounds.
+They migrate a considerable distance, sometimes up to 12,400 miles, to journey between their feeding grounds and breeding grounds.

 Groundhogs are herbivores eating mainly wild grass, roots, leaves, barks, nuts, flowers, fruit, vegetables, and farming crops.
 They also eat insects such as grasshoppers and snails.

-Their big front teeth never stop growing and feeding themselves constantly wears the teeth down, keeping them at the correct size.
-Humans consider the groundhog a pest because it eats voraciously in the warm months of the year.
+Their big front teeth never stop growing, and feeding themselves wears the teeth down, keeping them at the correct size.
+Humans consider the groundhog a pest because it eats voraciously in the year’s warm months.

 They have a lifespan of 6 years in the wild and up to 14 years in captivity.

 The harbor seal is also known as the common seal.
 Their color is brownish gray with light or dark spots, and the color is lighter on the underbody.
 They measure 1.85 m and weigh from 55 to 168 kg.

 They are carnivores and eat squid, crustaceans, shrimp, crab, mollusks, and fish.
 They live in the harbors on both the east and west coasts of the northern regions of North America.

 They can usually be found in rocks, beaches, and glacier ice, rarely moving from too far.
 However, they will rush to deeper water if there is a danger.